Professional Objective

 Projects:

-- I designed and led the implementation of a system
+- I designed and led the implementation of a system for

-for inserting advertisements into RSS feeds.
-This
+inserting advertisements into RSS feeds.
+This required novel

-required novel modifications of existing ad delivery
+modifications of existing ad delivery mechanisms to balance

-mechanisms to balance desirable business features such as
+desirable business features such as learning and ad rotation

-learning and ad rotation while preserving an acceptable the user experience.
+while preserving an acceptable user experience.

 - I created the design for geo-targeting